practicalit/the-books-project/README.md

 # Getting Started with The Books Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project, using react and bootstrap, was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The project is intended for showing the different parts of react as an application.
+It is going to be updated from time to time on its look and feel, functionalities and exercies.

+You will find the exercises to be given on the tasks link.

 ## Available Scripts